Freedom of religion in Serbia: Societal attitudes

 Jehovah's Witnesses have reported incidents of assault and harassment against their members.

 Translations of antisemitic literature are available from nationalist groups and publishers.
 Antisemitic literature, such as the Protocols of the Elders of Zion, is available in many bookshops, and antisemitism is present on social media.
 Some youth groups and internet forums promote antisemitic speech.

-Articles critical of nontraditional religious groups regularly appear in online media.
-Several nontraditional religious leaders reported the media often labeled nontraditional religions as “sects,” which the leaders stated contributed to negative stereotyping.
+Articles critical of non-traditional religious groups regularly appear in online media.
+Several nontraditional religious leaders reported the media often labeled nontraditional religions as "sects," which the leaders stated contributed to negative stereotyping.
 Members of Parliament have also labeled nontraditional groups, particularly Protestant groups, as sects.